-About a year ago, a heartbreaking tragedy occurred in a community where we live with my family for over ten years now.
-I clearly remember the therapy sessions I held the next day with my clients, mostly women and often mothers themselves.
-There wasn't a single session where my clients didn't mention the tragedy, and for some of my clients, it triggered deep fears, worries, and wounds that we dealt with in the session.
+A heartbreaking tragedy occurred in a small town where I live with my family.
+I recall the therapy sessions I had the day after that tragedy, mostly with women, primarily mothers.
+There wasn't a single psychotherapy session where one didn't mention that devastating event; for some, it triggered deep fears, worries, and old wounds.

 I sat down on a narrow, hard chair.
-I had on high, warm boots, a thick wool dress, double sleeves, a wool scarf, and I was freezing like crazy.
-Well, every city and every province has its cold, and I don't mind cold, but the insidious sharpness of the English wet cold is always catching me unprepared.
+I had on high, warm boots, a thick wool dress, double sleeves, and a wool scarf, and I was freezing like crazy.
+Well, every city and every province has its cold, and I don't mind cold, but the insidious sharpness of the English wet cold always catches me unprepared.

 In my gut, that "yes" felt good.
 She asked, "You already know the title of the movie?"
 In EFT, the movie is the name for a simple technique, the movie technique, which helps to process past traumatic events safely.
 This technique reduces the likelihood that the overwhelming bundles of energy - emotions, thoughts, and physical sensations - associated with the past event will "leak out" of the chaotic, often fragmented accumulation of memory traces that the trauma has left in the body-mind.
 Working with trauma is about moving forward in small steps.
 If there's one rule in trauma therapy, it's to move slowly and gradually; the process is a bit like titration in chemistry.